3 Ways to Prep for Your High-Reliability Class 3 Electronics Project

-Perhaps the major difference between each class is the degree of inspection electronics assemblies must undergo and the quality standards to which they're subjected.
+The major difference between each class is the degree of inspection electronics assemblies must undergo and the quality standards to which they're subjected.
 Understanding the classes and their requirements can be helpful to OEMs who aren’t sure to which class their product should belong.
-Factors like customer requirements and cost can weigh heavily in deciding which class to pursue.
+Customer requirements and cost can weigh heavily in deciding which class to pursue.

 Let’s take a look at the IPC class definitions and when you should consider each of them a possibility for your product: